Maryland officials to launch review of cases handled by ex-chief medical examiner who testified in Chauvin’s defense

 Kenneth W. Ravenell, Black’s attorney in the lawsuit, welcomed an investigation of Fowler and the state medical examiner’s office during his tenure.
 Ravenell said too often the focus of police-custody deaths is just on law enforcement and not on the role of medical examiners.

-Fowler also led the office when Freddie Gray died in the back of a Baltimore police van in 2015 and Anthony Anderson died after he was tackled by a Baltimore police officer in 2012.
+Fowler also led the office when Freddie Gray died after suffering injuries in a van in Baltimore police custody in 2015 and Anthony Anderson died after he was tackled by a Baltimore police officer in 2012.
 Both of their deaths were classified as homicides.

 Fowler is a member of the National Association of Medical Examiners.